-Technical Provisions are measured for Solvency II purposes as the sum of the best estimate liabilities and a risk margin.
-The best estimate liabilities are equal to the probability-weighted average of the present value of the future liability cash flows, based on the relevant risk-free interest rate term structure.
-The risk margin is defined as the amount that an empty (re)insurance entity is expected to require in excess of the best estimate liabilities in order to take over and meet the (re)insurance obligations.
+Technical Provisions are measured for Solvency II purposes as the sum of the BEL and a Risk Margin.
+The BEL are equal to the probability-weighted average of the present value of the future liability cash flows, based on the relevant risk-free interest rate term structure.
+The Risk Margin is defined as the amount that an empty (re)insurance entity is expected to require in excess of the BEL in order to take over and meet the (re)insurance obligations.